josephgodwinkimani/vue-commerce-lab/README.md

 -   **[Ziggy](https://github.com/tighten/ziggy)**: Exposes Laravel's named server-side routes via a global `route()` function, allowing for easy route generation in Vue components.
 -   **[Inertia.js](https://inertiajs.com/)**: Bridges Laravel and Vue.js, enabling server-side rendering and client-side navigation without page reloads.
 -   **[TailwindCSS](https://tailwindcss.com/)**: A utility-first CSS framework used for designing sleek, responsive layouts with speed and efficiency.
+-   **[Storybook](https://storybook.js.org/)**: A development environment for UI components, allowing for rapid iteration and testing.
--   **Tests:** Unit tests for all models and controllers via `php artisan test`.
-Tests for Vue components via `npm run test`.
+-   **Tests:** Unit tests for all models and controllers using PHPUnit, and component tests for Vue.js components using Vitest and Vue Test Utils.
 -   **Linting and Formatting:** Automatic linting and formatting for PHP, JavaScript, CSS and Vue.js files.
--   **Github Actions:** Continuous integration and testing via [Github Actions](https://github.com/gregrickaby/vue-commerce-lab/actions).
+-   **Github Actions:** Continuous integration and testing with Github Actions.

-**Learning Outcomes:** 📚
+### Learning Outcomes 📚

 -   Mastering Laravel's MVC architecture for building scalable web applications.
 -   Implementing SPA behaviors in Laravel with Vue.js and Inertia.js.
 -   Developing intuitive UIs with Tailwind CSS.
 -   Understanding state management and reactivity in Vue.js.
 -   Grasping the principles of RESTful API design and CRUD operations in Laravel.

-**Project Sections:** 🔍
+-   Writing unit tests for models and controllers with PHPUnit and Vitest.

+### Project Sections 🔍

 -   **Products**: Includes features like product listing, adding new products, editing, and deleting.
 -   **Customers**: Manages customer data with functionalities for adding, viewing, editing, and removing customer records.
 -   **Orders**: Allows users to place orders for products, with a dedicated page for viewing all orders.
 -   **Reports**: Provides a dashboard for viewing sales reports and other metrics.

-**Motivation:** 💡
+### Motivation 💡

-This project is part of a learning journey to explore the depths of Laravel, Vue.js, and modern web development practices.
-It serves as a comprehensive example for anyone interested in developing full-featured web applications using these technologies.
+This project serves as a comprehensive example for anyone interested in developing full-featured web applications using these technologies.

 ---